426902/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-script that displays the third line of the file iacta.
 7-script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
-8-Write a script that writes into the file ls_cwd_content the result of the command ls -la 11- script that counts the number of directories and sub-directories in the current directory.
+8-Write a script that writes into the file ls_cwd_content the result of the command ls -la